 Based full-time at the University, you'll have the opportunity to work with outside planning and planning-related organisations on live reports, and attend practitioner workshop sessions.

-You'll choose from three specialist pathways: regeneration, environmental planning, or global sustainable development.
+You'll choose from four specialist pathways: regeneration, green infrastructure and landscape planning, global sustainable development, or urban design.

 Compulsory modules